 - Rail Yard redevelopment should be framed as a very long-term project, as expectations in 2014 were very high, and disappointment about the lack of progress was/is particularly difficult to come back from.
-As soon as feasible, the City should announce its phasing strategy, with a realistic timeline for development and build out, and for the expected community benefits the development is intended to create. - The capacity of the Community Based Organizations(CBOs) in the neighborhoods is varied.
-Several CBO's offer a variety of extremely important community development, housing, and cultural programs.
-However, the community would benefit from additional capacity to expand neighborhood participation in planning and redevelopment activities and to develop crossneighborhood alliances that will increase political power in negotiations. - Specific community engagement strategy recommendations include: - Expand the CABQ Rail Yards website to include links to technical documents, announcements for neighborhood events, cross-links to Cultural Services and Office of Neighborhood Coordination web and social media presences, publicize jobs and contract opportunities, and local vender registration, and provide accountability on equity metrics. - Tabling at various community events can engage local residents on the formation and implementation of the redevelopment plan.
-The City should also use these events as an opportunity to disseminate information about existing housing, home maintenance, workforce training, and taxation programs. - Host tours of the Rail Yards to welcome community members back to the site where they or their family members worked.
+As soon as feasible, the City should announce its phasing strategy, with a realistic timeline for development and build out, and for the expected community benefits the development is intended to create. - Capacity of most CBO's in the neighborhoods is limited, despite the strong commitment of a relatively small group of active members.
+The City could help build the capacity of the existing organizations with help in fundraising, grant writing, and organizational development technical assistance, as requested. - Specific community engagement strategy recommendations include: - Expand the CABQ Rail Yards website to include links to technical documents, announcements for neighborhood events, cross-links to Cultural Services and Office of Neighborhood Coordination web and social media presences, publicize jobs and contract opportunities, and local vender registration, and provide accountability on equity metrics. - Tabling at various community events can engage local residents on the formation and implementation of the redevelopment plan.
+The City should also use these events as an opportunity to disseminate information about existing housing, home maintenance, workforce training, and taxation programs. - o Host tours of the Rail Yards to welcome community members back to the site where they or their family members worked.